 Where dolls live

 Venerated by collectors, desirable gifts and, of course, a treat for all children.
 In Spain you will see some very valuable collections, such as that of the Art Nouveau and Art Deco Museum in Salamanca, where more than 300 porcelain dolls constitute the largest public display of this type in the world.
-There are also curious and important exhibitions in the Museum of Antique Dolls in Palma on the island of Majorca, the Dolls Museum in Castell d’Aro (Girona), the Romantic Museum in Sitges (Barcelona) and the Marín Museum-Factory in Chiclana de la Frontera (Cádiz).
+There are also curious and important exhibitions in the Museum of Antique Dolls in Palma on the island of Majorca, the Dolls Museum in Castell d’Aro (Girona) and the Romantic Museum in Sitges (Barcelona).
 If dolls' houses also interest you, do not miss a visit to the Miniatures Museum in Ourense and the Dolls' House Museum in Málaga, where you can admire pieces like a reproduction of a typical Majorca house from 1850 and an Andalusian collection from the 19th century.